boutiqueforaweek/boutiqueforaweek.github.io/pages/register.md

 permalink: /register/
 ---

-## Registration is open for [Consignors](/consignors/) and [Volunteers](/volunteers/) for our Fall 2021 Sale!
+## Registration is open for [Restocking Consignors](/consignors/restocking-consignors/) and [Volunteers](/volunteers/) for our Fall 2021 Sale!

 Registration is done on a first come first serve basis.
 Registration is closed.
-We charge a $12 Consignor registration fee (payable through Paypal during the registration process).
+We charge a $10 Restocking Consignor registration fee (payable through Paypal during the registration process).
 This fee is non-refundable.

 [Volunteer Registration](https://www.mysalemanager.net/wrk_start.aspx?partnercode=BFAW)